ruan-vitorino/engineering-foundations/README.md

-# Engineering Foundations

-This repository contains my first engineering-related studies and experiments.
+## About
-The goal is to document my learning process in programming and applied engineering.
+This repository documents my learning journey in engineering, with a focus on control, automation, electrical systems, and applied programming.

-## Topics
+## Structure
-- Python basics for engineering
+- python/ → basic engineering calculations and scripts
-- Mathematical problem solving
-- Simple simulations

-## Tools
-- Python
-- Git/GitHub

-## Roadmap
+## Goals
-- [x] Basic electrical calculations
-- [ ] Ohm's law functions
-- [ ] Simple simulations
-- [ ] Control fundamentals
+- Build solid foundations in engineering mathematics and programming
+- Apply theory through small practical examples
+- Evolve this repository throughout my degree